 The History of the Slimming Belt

-One could make an argument that this product could trace its legacy back to the lady’s corset which first became popular in the 16th century Europe.
-The purpose back then was similar in that it was meant to help women keep an “ideal” figure.
+One could argue that this product could trace its legacy back to the lady’s corset, which first became popular in 16th century Europe.
+Back then, the purpose was similar in that it was meant to help women keep an “ideal” figure.
 But this review is not necessarily a history lesson.

 Scroll below for one of the best products we’ve seen over the last year.